Wireless Routers are the backbone of the smart, modern, connected home. Choosing the best wifi router isn't easy.

 Not all routers come with processors, but for the sake of gaming, you would benefit greatly from a router that has some kind of ability to provide high throughput.

-When it comes to online gaming (and gaming over the LAN network), it is essential to have a device that can provide enough throughput to reduce lag and allow for streaming, but the device’s capacity for multiple devices should also be taken into account.
+When it comes to online gaming, it is essential to have a device that can provide enough throughput to reduce lag and allow for streaming, but the device’s capacity for multiple devices should also be taken into account.